-§11.1001.
-General.
+§11.1001.-General.

-- (a) This subchapter applies only to 20232022 Housing Tax Credits (HTC) requested to supplement Competitive HTC awards from the 20212019 and 2020 ceilings, hereinafter referred to as Supplemental Credits.
-Applications receiving 20232022 credits as forward commitments or as part of the regular 20232022 Housing Credit Cycle are not subject to the policies in this subchapter.
-Applicants with 2017 and 2018 and 2019 allocations that received Force Majeure treatment in 20212019 are prohibited from requesting Supplemental allocations, as are 20222021 applicants. - (b) Submissions required to make such a request are considered a supplement to the Original Application.
-Requests for Supplemental Allocations are not considered Applications under the 20232022 HTC Competitive Cycle nor are they part of the 20232022 Application Round. - (c) Requests for Supplemental Allocations are not considered an Amendment to the Original Application.
+- (a) This subchapter applies only to 2022 2023 Housing Tax Credits (HTC) requested to supplement Competitive HTC awards from the 2019 and 2020 2021 ceilings or forward commitments of 2022 9% Housing Tax Credits made in 2021, hereinafter referred to as Supplemental Credits.
+Applications eligible for Supplemental Allocations are only those that received an award from the Competitive 9% HTC ceiling in 2021, including forward commitments of credits made during that year.
+Applications receiving 2022 2023 credits as forward commitments or as part of the regular 2022 2023 Housing Credit Cycle are not subject to the policies in this subchapter.
+Applicants with 2017 and 2018-, 2019, and 2020 allocations that received Force Majeure treatment in 2019 2021 are prohibited from requesting Supplemental allocations, as are 2021 2022 applicants. - (b) Submissions required to make such a request are considered a supplement to the Original Application.
+Requests for Supplemental Allocations are not considered Applications under the 20222023 HTC Competitive Cycle nor are they part of the 20222023 Application Round. - (c) Requests for Supplemental Allocations are not considered an Amendment to the Original Application.
 Requests for Supplemental Allocations may only include the items described in this subchapter, and submissions may not include changes to the Application that would be classified as an Amendment under §10.405 of this title (relating to Amendments and Extensions).
 Applicants that have Application changes that would constitute an Amendment must pursue approval of those changes separately by following the process for Amendments identified in §10.405 of this title.
 Issuance of a Supplemental Allocation does not constitute implicit approval of any items that may require approval as an Amendment. - (d) Any and all required notifications, submissions, satisfaction of deadlines, or resolutions required in association with Housing De-concentration Factors and satisfaction of Housing De-concentration Factor requirements, or resolution of any deficiencies, undertaken by an Applicant in association with their Original Application were satisfactorily addressed in the year of the Original Application, as evidenced by having received an allocation, are considered by extension to have been sufficiently satisfied for the Supplemental Credits with no further actions required by the Applicant.